blukii/Developers/blukiiHub/README.md

 # Quickstart with the blukii Hub

-This short guide will show you how to get your blukii Hub up and how to get the data from a sensorBeacon.
+This short guide will show you how to get your blukii Hub up and how to get the data from a Sensor Beacon.

 ## 1. Connect blukii Hub to power sulpply
 - Connect the blukii Hub with the supplied power supply unit and ensure the power supply.